 - Itchy and Scratchy parody one-sided rivalry where Scratchy the cat isn't even aware of their rivalry, and does his own thing, while Itchy the Villain Protagonist mouse conspires to kill Scratchy for no reason at all.
 Scratchy wins once, but Krusty is quick to comment that "they'll never let us air that again!"

-- Chip 'n Dale always outsmarted Donald Duck and Pluto (odd shorts ended on a happier note for the latter two, but even then the chipmunks never 'lost').
+- Classic Disney Shorts: Chip 'n Dale always outsmart Donald Duck and Pluto (odd shorts ended on a happier note for the latter two, but even then the chipmunks never "lost").

 - Thomas the Tank Engine usually follows the lead of its books, but deconstructions are far more common, especially as some characters started to have an overhaul in personality.